 Stress, apprehension, and even fear are often the guiding principles of these diets and the means by which they are enforced.
-These feelings are developed intrinsically – but, it’s important to note that they’re a response to an external demand.
+These feelings are developed intrinsically – but, it’s important to note that they’re a response to external demand.
 What can someone learn from an aggressive weight loss plan?
 Nothing but what is told to them or even demanded of them.

 Don’t have this; you can’t have that; stay away from this food group – all of these negative phrases make it challenging to walk into a store, read a menu, or look into your refrigerator without feeling understandably overwhelmed.

 These feelings of anxiety can spur the stress-eating cycle we discussed previously, which is just one of many problems with fad diets.
 Moreover, being so limited can make you more inclined to just give up and return to a pleasure-driven diet.

 The demands of fad diets, which come from an external source, often overlook or are perhaps completely at odds with your intrinsic qualities.
 For instance, if you’re a person who enjoys eating meat and has it for your entire life, how will a raw vegan diet suddenly become sustainable for you?

 The same could also apply to exercise-based weight loss programs: if you’re someone who has always enjoyed cycling, how will weight training be a fitting choice for you?

 Certainly, it’s possible that you could find you actually enjoy going vegan or incorporating weight training into your lifestyle.
 Yet, unless you’re exploring healthy options because of your own personal motivators, they’re unlikely to stick.

 One of the pillars of a fad diet is its promise to deliver short-term results.
 Yet, in exchange for weight loss results, which can be noticed quickly, fad dieters are giving up any hope for long-term success.